 Wondering how to celebrate St. Patricks Day in Oregon City?
 You’ve come to the right place!

 When St. Patrick was alive, he brought hope to the country by establishing churches across Ireland.
 The day of his death, March 17, 461 CE, has since been a day for the Irish to celebrate St. Patrick.
 Over the centuries the celebration has spread to become a worldwide event.
-This brings me to our #1 (and easiest) way to celebrate: WEAR GREEN!
-No matter your income level or schedule, anyone can pull this one off!
+This brings me to our #1 (and easiest) way to let everyone know you’re down to celebrate the day: WEAR GREEN!
 St. Patrick’s followers thought wearing green made you invisible to leprechauns who would pinch anyone they could see not wearing green.
 People began pinching those who didn’t wear green as a reminder that leprechauns would sneak up and pinch green-abstainers.

 201 S 2nd St, Oregon City OR 97045

 Fri/Sat/Sun March 13th-15th 2020 — Celtic Fest whiskey tasting.
 Several whiskeys paired with appetizers.
 Call (503) 723-6789 in advance to reserve a spot. $20 reservations (no refunds) and $25 at the door ($45 total).
 Ardbeg sub-committee members only pay $15 at the door ($35 total)!

 Tuesday March 17th—Live Music: Crimson and Clover, Tiffany Carlson, and Beltaine.
 Enjoy bagpipes performing periodically throughout the evening.

 High five them for: having the largest selection of whiskey around.